jfrog/frogbot/docs/install-github.md

    2.3.
 Save your GitHub access token in a [GitHub Integration](https://www.jfrog.com/confluence/display/JFROG/GitHub+Enterprise+Integration) named
    **gitIntegration**.

+   2.4.
+Create a **pipelines.yml
-   2.4.Create a **pipelines.yml** file using one of the available [templates](templates/jfrog-pipelines) and push the file to your Frogbot Management Git repository under a directory named `jfrog-pipelines`.
+   ** file using one of the available [templates](templates/jfrog-pipelines) and push the file to your Frogbot Management Git repository under a directory named `jfrog-pipelines`.

    2.5.
 In the **pipelines.yml**, make sure to set values for all the mandatory variables.